 5. Krifo Scholio, Greece.

-Krifo Scholio, Greek for ‘secret schools’, were the supposed clandestine schools in Greece that illegally taught the forbidden Christian doctrines and Greek language when the country was under Ottoman rule between the 15th and 19th centuries.
-Historians who believe these secret schools to be true suspect that the schools operated throughout Greece and were overseen by monks from the nearby monasteries.
-The most well-known krifo scholio is thought to have been in the Peloponnese Monastery of Philosophos in the mountain village of Dimitsana.
+Krifo Scholio, Greek for ‘secret schools’, were the supposed Greek clandestine schools that illegally taught the Christian doctrines and Greek language, subjects made illegal while the country was under Ottoman rule between the 15th and 19th centuries.
+Historians who believe these secret schools to be true suspect that they operated throughout Greece and were overseen by monks from the nearby monasteries.
+The most well known Krifo Scholio is thought to have been in the Peloponnese Monastery of Philosophos in the mountain village of Dimitsana.
 The monastery’s inaccessibility made it the perfect location for a secret school, as can be seen in the photo below.

 This photo shows the entrance to the church, also the supposed site of the secret school: